http-party/node-http-proxy/README.md

 ```
 †Unless listen(..) is invoked on the object, this does not create a webserver.
 See below.

-An object will be returned with four values:
+An object will be returned with four methods:

 * web `req, res, [options]` (used for proxying regular HTTP(S) requests)
 * ws `req, socket, head, [options]` (used for proxying WS(S) requests)